tsackton/taelgar/Groups/Oracle of the Riven.md

 When an oracle dies, tradition holds that the [[Archfey Ethlenn]] appoints a new oracle.
 In living memory however, this has not happened.
 Instead, the remaining oracles elect a new oracle (although by what means, no one knows) and the abstention of Ethlenn is considered her assent.

+%%
+There are various references and hints in some documents, i.e. [[Letter from the Oracle of the Red to the Mostreve Warlocks]] and a general vibe of 'mysterious' and 'fey', but very little has been made up beyond what is here.
+%%